SleightlyDreadful/Carbon-Copy/README.md

 ​
 <blockquote>

 **Yes**, in the event you change hardware, you can use the **Transfer License** option when trying to verify your license key in Unity on the new hardware.
-This will require your license key, security question, and security answer.
 There is a cooldown period to prevent abuse, and these logs will be monitored for misuse.
 If you need to re-transfer sooner than this transfer period, open a support ticket on [discord](https://dreadrith.com/discord/).

 </details>